Ilan-07/Blockchain-Based-Decentralized-Chat-and-File-Transfer-in-Local-Area-Networks-/README.md

-# 🧩 Blockchain-Based LAN Chat — Secured Interactive Version
+# 🧩 Performance Analysis of Blockchain-Based Decentralized Chat and File Transfer in Local Area Networks​

 ### 🚀 Overview
 This project implements a **fully interactive, secure, and decentralized LAN chat application** built on **blockchain principles**.